QP/C++ 8.1.2

 Details

-For mutable events (events from event pools), the 8-bit member QEvt::refCtr_ holds the reference count, which must be in the rage 0..2*QF_MAX_ACTIVE.
-For immutable (static) events and for time events (instances QP::QTimeEvt), the member QEvt::refCtr_ is not used for reference counting and instead is used as an indicator of the event origin.
+For mutable events (events from event pools), the 8-bit bitfield QEvt::refCtr_ holds the reference count, which must be in the range 0 through (2*QF_MAX_ACTIVE).
+For immutable (static) events and for time events (instances QP::QTimeEvt), the member QEvt::refCtr_ is not used for reference counting and instead is used as an indicator of the event origin, which is initialized in the macro QEVT_INITIALIZER().

 The documentation for this class was generated from the following files: